Midwest Association of Pre-Law Advisors

-These Articles of Incorporation and the MAPLA By-Laws may be amended by the Board of Directors or by majority vote of the members present and voting at a meeting of the members where a quorum is present, provided that no By-Law adopted by the members may be amended by the Board of Directors unless the members have conferred such authority upon the Board of Directors.
-No alteration of these Articles of Incorporation shall be made (a) at a meeting of the members or (b) by less than a unanimous vote of all of the directors in office unless notice of the subject matter of the proposed change is mailed to all of the members or all of the directors, as the case may be, not less than thirty (30) nor more than sixty (60) days before the meeting at which the proposed change is to be submitted for consideration.
-Any By-Law change adopted by the Board of Directors may be repealed at the next annual meeting of the corporation without notice having been given.
+These Articles of Incorporation may be amended by a two-thirds vote of the members present and voting at any meeting of the members provided that notice of the subject matter of the proposed change is mailed or emailed to all of the members not less than thirty (30) nor more than sixty (60) days before the meeting at which the proposed change is to be submitted for consideration.

 ARTICLE XI: LIABILITY